zhouhualei/blog-tool/README.md

 ruby leanoteToHexoBlog.rb
 ```

-## Step 3, cp new file in dirctory new to blog project
+## Step 3, cp new file in dirctory new to blog project, and then fill in the meta infos like title, category and tags.